dpark01/auspice-private-template/README.md

 simply fork it to a private repo, add your own data, and set up the build triggers.

-This repo can contain any number of paired json & md files which comprise a nextstrain dataset with paired narrative.
+This repo can contain any number of json and/or json.gz files (nextstrain datasets output from `augur export v2`) and md files (nextstrain narratives that reference any of these datasets).

 After properly setting up build triggers, each push to this repo will trigger a Google Cloud Build which will build the Dockerfile and push to Google Container Registry.
 Google Cloud Build will then deploy this container to Google Cloud Run for auto-scaled serverless hosting of the web app.
+The GCR docker images are private, by default.
+The Cloud Run services default to unauthenticated on a public, but obscure, URL (modify the cloudbuild.yaml to change that).

 More instructions on how this is set up on the Google Compute Platform side: